 - The Antonine Wall is of international significance.
-As a World Heritage Site (WHS) its outstanding universal value, authenticity and integrity must be protected. - There is a presumption against development which would have an adverse impact on the Antonine Wall and its setting. - Developers are expected to engage with the Council as early as possible. - Any physical impact on the surviving fabric of the WHS whether upstanding or below ground, known or previously unrecognised - will not be permitted; - All development within the WHS and Buffer Zone will be expected to be of good design, demonstrating: careful site selection; well considered development layout; appropriate building design; and high quality landscape design. - Mitigating action which redresses the adverse impact of development within the Buffer Zone may be acceptable but must be discussed in consultation with - and be to the satisfaction of - the Council and Historic Scotland. - The Council will seek to protect the Outstanding Universal Value of the WHS through a robust approach to unauthorised development.
+As a World Heritage Site (WHS) its outstanding universal value, authenticity and integrity must be protected. - There is a presumption against development which would have an adverse impact on the Antonine Wall and its setting. - Developers are expected to engage with the Council as early as possible. - Any physical impact on the surviving fabric of the WHS whether upstanding or below ground, known or previously unrecognised - will only be permitted in exceptional circumstances; - All development within the WHS and Buffer Zone will be expected to be of good design, demonstrating: careful site selection; well considered development layout; sympathetic, high-quality building and landscape design and materials. - Mitigating action which redresses the adverse impact of development within the Buffer Zone may be acceptable but must be discussed in consultation with - and be to the satisfaction of - the Council and Historic Environment Scotland. - The Council and Historic Environment Scotland will seek to protect the Outstanding Universal Value of the WHS through a robust approach to unauthorised development.